mleku/x-realy/database/readme.md

   these override any other filter

+- `fi` - full index: full event id, pubkey truncated hash, kind and created_at, enabling identifying and filtering search results to return only the event id of a match while enabling filtering by timestamp and allowing the exclusion of matches based on a user's mute list

 - `pc` - public key, created at - varint encoded (ltr encoder)

   these index all events associated to a pubkey, easy to pick by timestamp